annefou/ahm18.neic.nordforsk.org/_crossteams/03-speed-blogging3.md

 ---
-sb_organizers: TDB
+organizers: TDB
-sb_title: How can we bootstrap and manage projects in a light way?
+title: How can we bootstrap and manage projects in a light way?
-sb_details: /crossteams/sb_details3/
+details: /crossteams/sb_details3/
 name: speed-blogging
 ---